derickr/derickrethans-articles/201309210854-the-day-i-saved-whisky.rst

 .. image:: /images/content/scotland-georgianhouse.jpg
    :align: left

-But before we embarked on the boozy tour, we spend some time in Edinburgh.
+But before we embarked on the boozy tour, we spent some time in Edinburgh.
 I love the city.
 Although I have been to Edinburgh before, I had never visited many of the tourist attractions.
-So this time we went out and visited the `National Trust`_ property `Georgian House`_ on `Charlotte Square`_, the `Royal Yacht Brittania`_, the `Royal Botanic Garden Edinburgh`_.
+So this time we went out and visited the `National Trust`_ property `Georgian House`_ on `Charlotte Square`_, the `Royal Yacht Brittania`_, and the `Royal Botanic Garden Edinburgh`_.
 In the evenings we tried many many different whiskies at Albanach_ (a list will follow at the end).